JuniLearning/mathpix-markdown-it/README.md

 # Customizations for Juni
-- removed mdPluginChemistry used for enabling chemical graphs with SMILES (due to version conflicts with domino dependency)
+- removed mdPluginChemistry used for enabling chemical graphs with SMILES (due to [strict conflicts with domino dependency using with](https://github.com/JuniLearning/ace-it/pull/31))
-- removed ascii math output option (possibly also due to version conflicts? or for size reduction?)
+- removed ascii math output option (due to [strict conflicts with using callee](https://github.com/JuniLearning/ace-it/pull/31))
-- removed mdPluginHighlightCode used for enabling code highlighting (size reduction due to importing large highlight.js library)
+- removed mdPluginHighlightCode used for enabling code highlighting ([size reduction due to importing large highlight.js library](https://github.com/JuniLearning/mathpix-markdown-it/pull/1))

 # mathpix-markdown-it